 This committee is literally where the heavy lifting occurs.
 Based on monitoring and requests, the committee plans and executes regular work bees to build and maintain trails on public land, through road right-of-ways, and on other legal, approved routes, including trails legally licensed for public use across private land.
 It also works to eradicate or contain invasive plants on parks and trails.
 It helps to plan new trail projects, and supports the RDN and Provincial parks departments with park management plan implementation.

 Its Chairperson is Rob Brockley, who manages twice-monthly work parties of volunteers to build and maintain Gabriola's trails, construct boardwalks, and remove invasive plants.
 David Boehm also helps to organize the control of invasive plants on public land.
-There are currently two sub-committees: for Elder Cedar Reserve management (co-chaired by Kerry Marcus and David Boehm); and for Cox Park Projects (chaired by Tom Cameron, assisted by Rob Brockley).
+Peter Danenhower assists Rob with trail classification and assessment.
+Tom Cameron is leading the initiative to make some of our beaches more accessible.

 Acquisitions, Covenants, and Trail Licences Committee